Godot pathfinding / 2026-07-08 / 16 min read

 For small roguelike maps, a full field rebuild is often fine.
 For larger maps, split the work: keep terrain and blocker data explicit, use dirty regions where possible, and move repeated field builds into a scheduled budget.
 The related frame-spike scheduling guide covers the production side of that decision.

 Measurement-gap: the attached artifact is a correctness proof, not a throughput benchmark.
-Its verification JSON confirms six behavior contracts on Godot 4.7: source/wall values, downhill movement, seeded source bias, flee rescan, INF-safe scoring, and hazard escape distance.
+Its verification JSON confirms ten behavior contracts on Godot 4.7.1: the original field, bias, flee, scoring, and hazard fixtures plus deterministic ties, target reservations, strictly descending route traces, and unreachable starts.

 Try the proof scene